danvet/danvet.github.io/_drafts/maintainer-statistics.md

 Looking at the big subsystems with multiple maintainers and huge groups of contributors - I picked 500 patches as the cut-off - there's some really low review ratios: Staging has 7%, networking 9% and tip scores 10%.
-Only really arm-soc is close to the top ten, with 50%, at the 14th position.
-Staging having no standard is kinda the point, but the other core subsystems eschewing review entirely is rather worrisome - below 10% is easy to achieve, even if you only bother to add the various *Acked-by* tags flying around.
+Only arm-soc is close to the top ten, with 50%, at the 14th position.

+Staging having no
+standard is kinda the point, but the other core subsystems eschewing review is rather worrisome.
 More than 9 out of 10 maintainer patches merged into these core subsystem do not carry any indication that anyone else ever looked at the patch and deemed it a good idea.
 The only other subsystem with more than 500 commits is the GPU subsystem, at 4th position